geach89/HELIX/README.md

 # Results

 The scripts should produce the data in 'Figure_data.xslx' when run on the full data set, as follows:
-- active.py generates the data in the "Figure 3" sheet.
+- active.py generates the data in the "Figure 2" sheet.
 The first 9 columns of data are produced when time_period='Jan-Feb' is selected, the other 8 columns are produced when time_period='Feb-Mar' is used.
-- passive.py generates the data in the "Figure 4" sheets.
-The data in "Figure 4 (left)" is produced when location='OP' is selected, and the data in "Figure 4 (right)" is produced when location='conj' is selected.
+- passive.py generates the data in the "Figure 3" sheets.
+The data in "Figure 3 (a)" is produced when location='OP' is selected, and the data in "Figure 3 (b)" is produced when location='conj' is selected.
 - active_photon_profile.py generates the data in the Figure 6 sheets.
 No options need be selected.